 To give yourself enough space, find a corner and head on over to the opposite side of the street.
 This will give you a vantage point, fitting in as much of the building as possible.

 Set your camera to manual focus and use a small aperture.
-F/16 will ensure the building in focus and will minimise the light hitting the sensor.
-It will also allow you to use a slow shutter speed, for dramatic skies.
+F/16 will ensure the building is in focus and will cut the light hitting the sensor.
+It will also allow you to use slow shutter speed, for dramatic skies.

 Here, filling the frame with your subject is an interesting compositional rule.
-This makes the building seem unimaginably big, as you can’t see where it starts or ends.
+This makes the building seem large, as you can’t see where it starts or ends.

 Focusing on a few details within a smaller frame can set your images apart.
 They allow the viewer to get closer to a subject.
 And this creates interest.

 Photographing architecture at night can help you create something spectacular.
 Most of us see the buildings in the day, hiding away during the nighttime hours.